DevExpress-Examples/blazor-dxgrid-disable-selection-checkboxes-by-condition/README.md

 # Grid for Blazor - Disable Selection Checkboxes in Specific Rows

 This example illustrates how to prevent users from selecting specific data items in the [DevExpress Grid for Blazor](https://docs.devexpress.com/Blazor/403143/grid).
 The Grid component's [selection column](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridSelectionColumn) displays checkboxes that allow users to select and deselect items.
-In this example, the component disables these checkboxes for the items whose `Summary` field is set to `Mild`.
+In this example, the component disables these checkboxes for items whose `Summary` field is set to `Mild`.

 ![Grid with Disabled Selection Checkbox](result.png)